guillaumeLepape/Elevation/README.md

 # Clone the repository

 This repository contains some libraries and using Github submodules to integrate them.
 So to clone the repository, the `--recurse-submodule` option has to used.
-With this option, repository has to with ssh :
+With this option, repository has to be cloned with ssh :

 With SSH :
 ```shell